 There are so many mountains in Banff you’ll never be able to see them all, however there are some notable ones in the Canadian Rockies that visitors may want to be aware of.
 This is a list of some of the most famous mountains not just in Banff, but in all the Canadian Rockies.

 You’ll be able to impress locals with your knowledge of some of the most iconic Banff mountains.
-They are not just normal mountains, but somewhat “celebrities” in the world of the Canadian Rockies.
+They are not just normal mountains, but somewhat “celebrities” in the world of Alberta mountains.
 So without further adieu here are some of the most notable mountains in Banff, Jasper, Canmore, and even a few in British Columbia.